Cowboys from Hell: Critical reception and legacy

-The album was ranked No. 11 on the October 2006 issue of Guitar World magazine's list of the greatest 100 guitar albums of all time.
+The album was ranked number 11 on the October 2006 issue of Guitar World magazine's list of the greatest 100 guitar albums of all time.
 It was ranked the 85th-best heavy metal album of all time by Metal-Rules.com.
 IGN named Cowboys from Hell the 19th-most-influential heavy metal album of all time.
 It is also credited as "defining" groove metal.
 The album has also been praised by Ozzy Osbourne, who in 2017 listed it among his ten favorite metal albums.